thoni56/c-xrefactory/src/NOTES.md

 the Makefile.

 The process starts with building a _c-xref.bs_ executable from checked in sources.
-This complies uses a BOOTSTRAPPING define that causes some header files to include pre-generated versions of the generated files (currently _strFill.bs.h_ and _enumTxt.bs.h_) which should work in all environments.
+This compile uses a BOOTSTRAPPING define that causes some header files to include pre-generated versions of the generated files (currently _strFill.bs.h_ and _enumTxt.bs.h_) which should work in all environments.

-NOTE: if you change the name of a field in a structure that is subject to FILL-generation you will need to manually update the _strFill.bs.h_, but a "make cleaner all" will show you where does are.
+NOTE: if you change the name of a field in a structure that is subject to FILL-generation you will need to manually update the _strFill.bs.h_, but a "make cleaner all" will show you where those are.

 After the _c-xref.bs_ has been built, it is used to generate _strFill_ and _enumTxt_ which might include specific structures for the current